Rollerskis Guide – Test, Safety & Real Ski Feel

 Safety on rollerskis – the biggest difference

-This is why more skiers choose FF—also those who previously felt rollerskiing was unsafe.
+This is why more skiers choose FF—also those who earlier felt rollerskiing was unsafe.

 Comparison FF Rollerskis vs. Swenor and IDT